byterubpay/byterub-site/_posts/2017-10-14-logs-for-the-Community-meeting-held-on-2017-10-14.md

 **\<nevvton>** (next week or so)
 **\<sgp>** This is all very exciting.
 Thanks for your efforts
 **\<sgp>** Last item: 6.
 ByteRub Meetup Kit
 **\<sgp>** Just a brief update.
-Though my FFS has not yet moved on, I have recently purchased all the materials for the ByteRub Meetup Kit https://forum.getmonero.org/6/ideas/88374/monero-meetup-kit
+Though my FFS has not yet moved on, I have recently purchased all the materials for the ByteRub Meetup Kit https://forum.getbyterub.org/6/ideas/88374/byterub-meetup-kit
 **\<sgp>** Each kit will include 100 ByteRub logo stickers, 50 webcam covers with the ByteRub logo, about 2 each of various other community-designed stickers, 50 flyers, and $20 in activity paper wallets.
 **\<sgp>** The webcam covers are the most expensive part of the kit, but I think they are worth the cost.
 Here is how they will look: https://i.imgur.com/zu0rDE2.png
 **\<sgp>** I will create an application for groups who would like a free kit.
 Expect this around the end of this month, when the webcam covers come in.
 To simplify things, I prefer to only ship in the US.
 I can do something later if this is a success
 **\<ErCiccione>** very nice!
-**\<cryptochangement>** personally i love the idea of monero webcam covers. it really highlights that monero is about PRIVACY
+**\<cryptochangement>** personally i love the idea of byterub webcam covers. it really highlights that byterub is about PRIVACY
 **\<sgp>** Jumping to #8 so we can let people on a tight schedule go:
 **\<sgp>** 8.
 Confirm next meeting date/time
 **\<sgp>** The next meeting will two weeks from today on 28 October at 17:00 UTC.
 It will be the Saturday before the dev meetings.
 This meeting time seems to work out for most people.